SkywardSyntax/Snake/README.md

 ## Snake Game

-This is a more sophisticated implementation of the classic Snake game using React and Next.js.
-The game includes advanced features such as levels, power-ups, and multiplayer support.
-The application also includes a dark mode toggle feature for a better user experience.
+This is a basic implementation of the classic Snake game using React and Next.js.

 ### Features

-- **Levels**: The game includes multiple levels that increase in difficulty as you progress.
-- **Power-ups**: Collect power-ups to gain special abilities and enhance your gameplay.
-- **Multiplayer Support**: Play with a friend in multiplayer mode.
-- **Dark Mode Toggle**: Switch between light and dark modes for a better user experience.
+- **Basic Snake Game**: Control the snake to collect food and grow in length.

 ### Installation